 Chinatown isn’t a huge area, but large enough to stroll around and see a number of interesting shops and restaurants.
 Highlights in Chinatown include Sun Yat-Sen Garden and the Chinese New Year parade and celebrations once each year.

 In addition to all the little shops, fruit stands and restaurants lining the streets in Chinatown, another interesting place is the International Village at 88 West Pender.
-It’s a mall, so nothing too amazing, but it has some unique stores, including Glory Link International Ltd., which is kind of like an exotic Asian museum, except that everything is for sale.
-It’s an amazing place and you are welcome to browse (except that children are not allowed upstairs as that’s where they hide some of the especially expensive stuff).
+International Village is a mall, so nothing too amazing, but it has some unique stores and a very definite Asian theme.

 International Village is normally fairly quiet, but has a good Asian food court upstairs, a movie theatre, an excellent Asian-style dollar store, and a variety of other interesting shops.